onetsmr/NetGenerator5/README.md

 # NetGenerator5

 .NET 5 source generator tutorial.
-Sshows a solution to some of the problems I faced while using source generator:
+Shows a solution to some of the problems I faced while using source generator:
 1. Ability to generate js / vue / jsx files based on C# models and controllers
 2. Project structure - more than one assembly
 3. Access to the main project directory